vaibhav-raj/SD2-Sheet/README.md

 - Non-blocking I/O allows it to handle many connections simultaneously without waiting.
 - Events trigger actions, making Node.js responsive and scalable.
 - For heavy computations, it provides a worker pool to offload tasks.
-Overall, it's great for handling many requests quickly and efficiently.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>